 Most boxes of vegetable rotini comes in 12 ounces, but if you get one that is 16 ounces you can use it.
-Just note that there will be a little less liquid.
-We like to use this one from Ronzoni as it adds a bit more veggies to your dinner.
-There is a chance your local store will have it cheaper, but link included to see which one we prefer.
+Just note that there will be a little less liquid if you use a full 16 ounces of pasta.

 Instant Pot Kielbasa Soup

 - 14 ounces kielbasa cut in bite size pieces